Channel 5 (Singaporean TV channel)

-Channel 5 is an English-language free-to-air terrestrial television channel in Singapore, owned by state media conglomerate Mediacorp.
-The channel primarily airs general entertainment and news programming in the English language.
+Channel 5 is an English-language free-to-air terrestrial television channel in Singapore, owned by the state-owned media conglomerate Mediacorp.
+It airs a generalist format including domestic and imported entertainment programming, news, and sports coverage.

 The channel began broadcasting on 15 February 1963 as the pilot service TV Singapura, the region's first television service.
 It officially launched on 2 April 1963.
+It initially broadcast programming in the official languages of English, Chinese, Malay and Tamil; Chinese and Tamil programming were later spun off to Channel 8 in 1973, and Malay programming moved to Channel 12 in 1994, leaving Channel 5 as an English-language service.